 In Traditional Chinese Medicine (TCM), gastrodia rhizomes are plants that belong to the 'Herbs that pacify Internal Liver Wind and stop Tremors' category.
 These herbs are used to treat so-called 'hyperactive Liver Yang'.
 Concretely this translates into high blood pressure as well as seizures, spasms, convulsions, dizziness and vertigo.
 These herbs often seem to have a powerful antispasmodic effect on the nervous system.

 Gastrodia rhizomes also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Sweet ingredients like gastrodia rhizomes tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such gastrodia rhizomes are thought to target the Liver.
-In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+In TCM the Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 Gastrodia root has been shown to exert novel pain relief and inflammatory-mediating activities, as well as in vivo and in vitro inhibitory activity on nitric oxide (NO) production.1

 Gastrodin, an active component of tall gastrodia tuber, promotes the secretion of brain-derived neurotrophic factor, contributes to the recovery of neurological function, and protects neural cells against injury.2